How to Vote

 Choose your Preferred Voting Option

-During an election, more information will be provided about your assigned voting location and alternative voting options on your Where to Vote card or on our Where to Vote website.
+During an election, more information will be provided about your assigned voting location, advance voting locations, and alternative voting options on your Where to Vote card sent to your residence and on our Where to Vote website.

 Voting In Person